Fred Durst: Slipknot

-Following Corey Taylor's public distaste for Korn drummer David Silveria's photo campaign for Calvin Klein, Taylor had taken copies of the magazine issues and burned them during multiple Slipknot live performances, culminating in Durst taking offense to the gestures.
-Durst would later make retaliatory comments towards Slipknot's fans in the spring of 1999, referring to them as "fat, ugly kids".
-Slipknot singer Corey Taylor responded during an appearance in Sydney by claiming that the fans of Slipknot "for the most part, enjoy all kinds of music, like Limp Bizkit… maybe."
+Following Slipknot lead vocalist Corey Taylor's publicly displayed distaste for Korn drummer David Silveria's magazine photo campaign for Calvin Klein, Taylor burned copies of the magazine issues during multiple Slipknot live performances, culminating in Durst taking offense to the gestures.
+Slipknot singer Corey Taylor responded during a February 2000 appearance in Sydney by claiming that the fans of Slipknot "for the most part, enjoy all kinds of music, like Limp Bizkit… maybe."
 Taylor went on to claim that insulting fans of Slipknot could also be insulting fans of Limp Bizkit.
+During an interview with VH1 in October 2000, Durst praised Slipknot's music, expressing his desire to quell the tension.
+However, while Taylor responded with praise for Durst's financial ventures, he also attacked Durst's artistic motives and ability, claiming "Fred Durst is a great businessman, but he is not an artist".
+Despite the hostility between the two bands, they both shared numerous UK festival dates in 2000, with some reports of Durst supporting Slipknot's music.

-The two would find themselves on friendlier terms in 2010, while recording the album Gold Cobra; Durst included a line on the song 90.2.10 giving a shout out to Taylor.
-According to Taylor during a live interview in 2011; Durst’s children were allegedly fans of Slipknot.Limp Bizkit was later booked on the 2014 Japanese leg of Slipknot’s Knotfest tour along with Korn.
+The two found themselves on friendlier terms in 2010, while Limp Bizkit was recording their album Gold Cobra; Durst included lyrics on the album's song "90.2.10" as a shout-out to Taylor: "Corey Taylor got a harem chasin' him around / We ain't slippin' with his knot, then we goin' down".
+Taylor stated in a live interview in 2011 that Durst's children were allegedly fans of Slipknot.
+Limp Bizkit was later booked on the 2014 Japanese leg of Slipknot's Knotfest tour, along with Korn.

-In 2021, after the death of ex-Slipknot drummer Joey Jordison, Limp Bizkit paid tribute to him at one of their shows.

-Taproot & System of a Down
+Taproot and System of a Down

 Taproot had been an up-and-coming band from Ann Arbor, Michigan.
-In 1998 the band sent their demo to Durst who befriended them, often inviting them to various press releases in Los Angeles and occasionally bringing them to Limp Bizkit's concerts throughout the region.
+In 1998, the band sent their demo to Durst who quickly befriended them, often invited them to various press releases in Los Angeles and occasionally bringing them to Limp Bizkit's concerts throughout the region.
+During this time, Taproot were simultaneously receiving attention from other labels, notably Arista Records and Atlantic Records.
 Durst was impressed with the band's material and had initially lined up Taproot to land a record contract through Interscope; however, executives from Interscope proved to be difficult to negotiate with as they wanted the rights to the 3 songs recorded by the band through their demo deal.
 The band eventually rejected the offer from Interscope and sought to sign with Atlantic Records through their new found friendship with System of a Down.
-Durst was enraged to eventually discover Taproot had defected to Atlantic, leading him to leave a threatening message on the answering machine of frontman Stephen Richards.
+Durst was enraged to eventually discover Taproot had defected to Atlantic, leading him to leave a threatening message on frontman Stephen Richards' mother's answering machine.
 Durst was later alleged to have personally removed System of a Down from the 1999 Family Values Tour as a retaliatory action.